charlesLoder/havarotjs/README.md

 ## Contributing

-See the [TODO](./docs/TODO.md) list for some ideas of what needs to get done.
-Of feel free to open an issue or pull request.
+Free to open an issue or pull request.

 See the [terms list](./docs/terms.md) for a list of naming convention.